top of page

 2. Stay central.
 Stay put

 Having journeyed somewhere, it’s essential you stop, stay put and soak it up.
+So, it pays to stay right in the thick of it.

 3. A good viewpoint